-Born in Spain in 1974, actress Penelope Cruz studied classical ballet at a young age and later moved to Hollywood, California, to pursue acting.
+Actress Penelope Cruz studied classical ballet at a young age, later moving to Hollywood, California, to pursue acting.
 She soon landed roles opposite the likes of Matt Damon and Tom Cruise.
 She won an Academy Award — becoming the first Spanish actress to do so — for her performance in the film Vicky Christina Barcelona (2008).
 Cruz married her Vicky Cristina Barcelona co-star, Spanish actor Javier Bardem, in 2010.

 When and Where Was Penelope Cruz Born?